janluke/iccas-dataset/README.md

 A link to the most recent report can be found in [this page](https://www.epicentro.iss.it/coronavirus/sars-cov-2-sorveglianza-dati) under section "Documento esteso".

-PDF reports were published two times a week but, starting from 2020-04-16, they are published once a week.
-Each report contains data updated to the 4 p.m. of the day day before its release.

-I wrote a script that is runned periodically in order to automatically update this repository when a new report is published.
+I wrote a script that is run periodically in order to automatically update this repository when a new report is published.
-The code is hosted in a [separate repository](https://github.com/janLuke/iccas-code).
+You can find the code in [this repository](https://github.com/janLuke/iccas-code).

 ## Data folder structure